 The Issuer cautions that the foregoing list of risk factors is not exhaustive and other factors could also adversely affect the Issuer's results.
-When relying on the Issuer's forward-looking statements to make decisions with respect to the Issuer, investors and others should carefully consider the foregoing factors and other uncertainties and potential events, as well as the inherent uncertainty of forward-looking statements.
-Material economic assumptions underlying the forward-looking statements contained in this Base Prospectus and in the documents incorporated by reference herein are set out in the Economic, market and regulatory review and outlook section and for each business segment under the Strategic priorities and Outlook sections of the Issuer's 2023 MD&A contained in its 2023 Annual Report, which sections are incorporated by reference herein, as may be updated by subsequent quarterly reports.
-Except as required by law, none of the Issuer, any Dealer or any other person undertakes to update any forward-looking statement, whether written or oral, that may be made from time to time by or on behalf of the Issuer.
+When relying on the Issuer's forwardlooking statements to make decisions with respect to the Issuer, investors and others should carefully consider the foregoing factors and other uncertainties and potential events, as well as the inherent uncertainty of forward-looking statements.
+Material economic assumptions underlying the forward-looking statements contained in this Registration Document and in the documents incorporated by reference herein are set out in the Economic, market and regulatory review and outlook section and for each business segment under the Strategic priorities and Outlook sections of the Issuer's 2023 MD&A contained in the Issuer's 2023 Annual Report, as updated by the Economic, market and regulatory review and outlook section of the Issuer's Second Quarter 2024 MD&A contained in the Issuer's Second Quarter 2024 Report to Shareholders, which sections are incorporated by reference herein and, may be updated by the Issuer's subsequent quarterly reports.
+Assumptions about the duration and complexity of technological builds, and estimates of costs required for post-close synergy impacts were considered in the estimation of transaction and integration costs.
+Except as required by law, none of the Issuer, any dealer appointed in relation to any issue of debt or derivative securities by the Issuer or any other person undertakes to update any forward-looking statement, whether written or oral, that may be made from time to time by or on behalf of the Issuer.

-Additional information about these and other factors can be found in the risk sections of the Issuer's 2023 MD&A contained in its 2023 Annual Report, which sections are incorporated by reference herein, as may be updated by subsequent quarterly reports.
+Additional information about these and other factors can be found in the risk sections of the Issuer's 2023 MD&A contained in the Issuer's 2023 Annual Report and the Risk management section of the Issuer's Second Quarter 2024 MD&A contained in the Issuer's Second Quarter 2024 Report to Shareholders, which sections are incorporated by reference herein and may be updated by the Issuer's subsequent quarterly reports.